Posted By Chris Dimick on March 1, 2012

 Deceased Patient Records

 The process and requirements change again when a person seeks to access the records of a deceased person.
-The rights conveyed by a healthcare proxy or power of attorney expire upon a patient’s death, and only an executor of the estate can gain access to records.
+The rights conveyed by a healthcare proxy or power of attorney expire upon a patient’s death.
+An executor of the estate can gain access to records, along with quitter a few other legal mechanism for the access.
+It is also possible for next of kin to request copies of the records based upon documentation contained in the patient’s record, if they were designated to receive copies.
+For an individual to gain access to another adult’s medical records, they must file a petition with the court to become a personal representative of the estate.

 For more information, see “Who Has Rights to a Deceased Patient’s Records?”